Dietetic Internship Program

 • Completion of all core competencies and program concentration competencies required by ACEND.

-• The recommendation that the intern is prepared for entry level practice from all primary preceptors.
-The final recommendation may also be from an alternate preceptor in the case where entry level standards had not been met at the initial site/rotation.
+• The recommendation is that the intern is prepared for entry-level practice from all primary preceptors.
+The final recommendation may also be from an alternate preceptor in the case where entry-level standards had not been met at the initial site/rotation.

 • Attendance at all scheduled Monday afternoon internship meetings for NUTR 451 at Simmons University.
-Interns may be excused from a scheduled class if they are able to provide a valid reason such as need to attend a required orientation for a field site, medical emergency, jury duty, etc. Permission to miss class should be obtained prior to the class if possible.
+Interns may be excused from a scheduled class if they are able to provide a valid reason, such as need to attend a required orientation for a field site, medical emergency, jury duty, etc. Permission to miss class should be obtained before class if possible.
 Interns are responsible for any missed material and should take steps to obtain information from a classmate.

 • Completion of a formal evaluation by the student’s primary preceptor at each rotation.